DanSam5K/Blog-project/README.md

 ## Objectives
 - First project build with Ruby on Rails.
 The main goal here is to make it up and running
-- Undertand Bascis of CRUD operations
+- Understand the Basics of CRUD operations
-- Develop solid expereince on how to build full-stack applications
+- Develop solid experience on how to build full-stack applications
 - Understand Model-View-Controller(MVC)) design pattern

 ## Technologies and Tools
 * Ruby on Rails
-* Databases (SQlite and Postgres) SQL
+* Databases (SQLite and Postgres) SQL
 * Linters such Rubocop and Git worfklows linters
 * Yarn
 * Gem dependency plugins